Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2-lab1.md

-# Part:2 Lab 01 - Protect Sensitive Data
+# Part:2 Lab 01 - Explore Monitoring on Protected Sensitive Data

 ## Lab scenario
 In this lab, you will see how to get the insights from the security applied to your data.